Duckferd/project3_datavis_story/Proposal.md

     - D3 for grabbing data from API
     - Leaflet for map
     - Plotly for Economic data
-    - Plotly for crime percentage data
+    - One additional plot for crime as total percentage data
-    - Need to find usage for one more library that was not discussed in class
+        - Usually represented with pie chart, but we have opportunity to use new library not discussed in class